Accessible Information for Neurodivergent People

 Tourette’s Syndrome.

-However some neurodivergent people may not fit into a diagnosis at all, and even if they do, 2 people with the same diagnosis are not the same.
+However, some neurodivergent people may not fit into a diagnosis at all, and even if they do, two people with the same diagnosis are not the same - it is a wide spectrum of variation.

 Neurodiversity and accessing information